 About the Russell Jacobs Lecture in Philosophy

-The purpose of the Russell Jacobs Lecture in Philosophy is to bring outstanding philosophers and discussion of their work to Washburn University.
+Named for Washburn emeritus faculty member, Russell Jacobs, this annual lecture in Philosophy is to bring outstanding philosophers and discussion of their work to Washburn University.
 It is held in the fall and is always free and open to the public.
 Emeritus faculty member Russell Jacobs established this lecture upon his retirement.

 2024 - Dr. Robert B. Talisse